rkp8/ParkingApp/README.md

 <b>Roles:</b>

 Aakash:
-  Design the GUI Components of the App.
+  -Design the GUI Components of the App.

-  Build a user Database which has user details such as Name, Address, car model,make,year and phone number.
+  -Build a user Database which has user details such as Name, Address, car model,make,year and phone number.

-  Implement various options in the app such as scanning a QR code, Reserve and exit a Spot functionality by updating DB, and showing various spots to choose from.
+  -Implement various options in the app such as scanning a QR code, Reserve and exit a Spot functionality by updating DB, and showing various spots to choose from.

 Cree:
-  Implement GUI functionality for a better experience.
+  -Implement GUI functionality for a better experience.

-  Build front end UI for different use cases such as scanning QR code, reserving a spot and exiting a spot.
+  -Build front end UI for different use cases such as scanning QR code, reserving a spot and exiting a spot.

-  Allow users to edit information about themselves (Name, address, car model etc.)
+  -Allow users to edit information about themselves (Name, address, car model etc.)

-  Send text message notifications to users
+  -Send text message notifications to users

 Riken:
-  Design and build check in/check out system
+  -Design and build check in/check out system

-  Create a Real-time map of the parking lot, which updates based on changes in the Firebase db
+  -Create a Real-time map of the parking lot, which updates based on changes in the Firebase db

-     Every space with 1 in Availability should be highlighted in blue to mark as open Every space with 0 in Availability should be greyed out to mark as occupied Every space with 1 in Issue should be yellow to mark as pending issue Should allow admins to see all pending issues and resolve them:
+     -Every space with 1 in Availability should be highlighted in blue to mark as open

+     -Every space with 0 in Availability should be greyed out to mark as occupied

+     -Every space with 1 in Issue should be yellow to mark as pending issue

+     -Should allow admins to see all pending issues and resolve them:

-     Implement Reserve, Cancel and Report issue features.
+     -Implement Reserve, Cancel and Report issue features.

   Proposed Design of Real-time Map:
   <img width="800" alt="map_design" src="https://user-images.githubusercontent.com/60204834/110062788-eb57b880-7d37-11eb-8250-a93c4602c338.png">